KyokoNagaro/Viridium/README.md

  - Malis (violet) :
  - Blue :

-You have to join on the right team, for 1v1 it easy but for more than that, you might need to use console (press F8) A nice memo : "Vars.player.team(Team.derelict)" (derelict is the team's name, and don't use it, it can't be played)
+You have to join on the right team, for 1v1 it's easy but for more than that, you might need to use console (press F8) A nice memo : "Vars.player.team(Team.derelict)" (derelict is the team's name, and don't use it, it can't be played)

-Unfortunately, only a single player can get to play a tech tree for now.
+Unfortunately, only a single player can gets to play a tech tree for now.

-A little bit of balancing has been made to make avery faction playable (mainly through adding block, not changing value that could break schematics)
+A little bit of balancing has been made to make avery faction playable (mainly through adding block, not changing value that could breaks schematics)

 You shouldn't need **specific map building** to play a faction, just follow these rules when creating your map :
  - Beryllium in the wall (only)